Yuliya Biryukova: Biography

 Biryukova took up fencing at the age of six in her native Kurchatov.
-She won a team silver medal at the 2003 Junior World Championships in Trapani, then a team gold medal and an individual bronze medal a year later in Plovdiv.
 She won the gold medal at the 2007 Summer Universiade in Bangkok.

-In the senior category, she climbed her first World Cup podium in the 2008–09 season with a silver medal in Gdańsk, followed by a bronze medal in Havana.
+In the senior category, she climbed her first World Cup podium in the 2008–09 season with a silver medal in Gdańsk.
 She won a team silver medal at the European Championships in Plovdiv.
 At the World Championships in Antalya she was defeated in the quarter-finals by team-mate Aida Shanayeva, who eventually won the gold medal.
 In the team event Russia stumbled against Italy in the final and came away with another silver medal.
-Biryukova finished the season world No.8, a career best as of 2014.

 Biryukova took an individual bronze medal and a team silver medal in the 2011 Summer Universiade, and another team silver in the 2013 edition.
 The same year, she won a team bronze medal at the World Championships in Budapest.
 In the 2013–14 season she won her first major individual title with a bronze medal at the European Championships in Strasbourg.
 She went on to win a second world team silver medal in the World Championships at home in Moscow.